tetrahedronix/essential-script/readme.txt

 2. Essential Script widget

 == Changelog ==
+= 0.4 =
+* Add checkbox to allow the use of wp_enqueue_scripts where is possible
+* Use array_key_exists instead of isset
+* No longer it does exclude pages but includes
+* Rename register_scripts to admin_register_scripts
 = 0.3.1 =
 * Fix Missing argument in `Page.php` on line 52 which prevented the editor from working = 0.3 =